drissnejjar/Formation_spark/README.md

     --master yarn --deploy-mode cluster
 This is the most advisable pattern for executing/submitting your spark jobs in production Yarn cluster mode: Your driver program is running on the cluster master machine where you type the command to submit the spark application

+#HDP pre-installation configuration

+The aime of this part is to prepare a centOs cluster for HDP installation.
+This is based on the configuration document given by HortonWorks

+##Enable HTTPD

+These are the commands to enable httpd

+    sudo yum install httpd –y
+    firewall-cmd --permanent --add-port=443/tcp
+    firewall-cmd --permanent --add-port=80/tcp
+    firewall-cmd --reload
+    systemctl start httpd
+    systemctl enable httpd
+    reboot

+##Password-less ssh